JobDoesburg/homebridge-mhi-wfrac/README.md

 ## Acknowledgements

-This plugin was developed taking inspiration from the https://github.com/edwinvdpol/com.mhi.wfrac Homey app by Edwin van der Pol.
+This plugin was developed taking inspiration from the https://github.com/edwinvdpol/com.mhi.wfrac Homey app by Edwin van de Pol.